 Since then, I have devoted much of my time to vegan advocacy, sharing my thoughts and hopefully some inspiration via my main Facebook page There’s an Elephant in the Room.

-At first overwhelmed by the horrors any advocate sees daily, I finally realised that contrary to what some may claim, we are not ‘all on the same side’.
+At first overwhelmed by the horrors any advocate sees daily, I finally realised that contrary to what some may claim, we are unfortunately not ‘all on the same side’.
 I realised at last that in order for the vegan message to have clarity we must focus on the central issues rather then firing off in random directions, inviting others to feel sickened, outraged or infuriated but without offering them any real way to be part of the solution.

 In order to effect real change in the way nonhumans are viewed, we must strike at the root of the problem, exposing the speciesism and violence that underpins every part of our society and is the culturally accepted norm.
 We must encourage other humans to think more critically about the way consumer demand and the choice of the individual are one and the same thing.
 Through ending consumer demand for the products of suffering, slavery and death, we can create the peaceful world that every human claims to wish for.

 One perspective maintains that all use of nonhumans is unethical and can never be morally justified.
 Those who support this perspective promote a complete end to all human use of individuals of other species.
-In short, it’s not how we treat our victims that’s the problem, the issue we need to address is the fact that we have victims at all.
+In short, it’s not how we treat our victims that’s the problem; the issue we need to address is the fact that we have victims at all.

-Surprisingly it appears that even those who vociferously promote and campaign for welfare standards seem reluctant to face the fact that they are actively promoting harm.
+Surprisingly it appears that even those who vociferously promote and campaign for regulatory reform seem reluctant to face the fact that they are actively promoting harm.
 All I know is what is in my own heart and I shall continue to promote the complete end of the self-indulgent and completely unnecessary use that my species inflicts on all others.
 Truth and sincerity are on my side and I hope that my words may inform or inspire you.
 If you are vegan, I hope that here you may find reassurance you that you are by no means alone.
 We have a huge task on our hands but together, we’re stronger.